 RBNK’s investment strategy is to track the Solactive Canada Bank Yield Index.
 It accomplishes this by holding the same securities and at the same proportion as the Solactive index.

 Unlike ZEB, RBNK does not hold the banks in equal proportions.
-It allocates a higher weight to CIBC and BNS, both with a current yield above 4.5%.
-The portfolio allocation of RBNK as at March 31, 2021 are below:
+It allocates a higher weight to CIBC and BNS.

 Here’s what RBC has to say about its weighting: “The unique stock weighting methodology is designed to provide enhanced dividend yield and return potential.”

 Interestingly, the ETF still manages to march the performance of ZEB.
-It had a 1-year performance of 52.6% and dividend yield of 3.65%.
-And to cap it off, RBNK’s MER is just 0.32% – about half the MER for ZEB.
+It had a 1-year performance of 2.1% and dividend yield of 3.08%.
+But with ZEB’s dropping its MER last year, RBNK’s MER of 0.33% is now slightly higher than ZEB’s.

 iShares Equal Weight Banc & Lifeco ETF (CEW) is the odd one out in this ranking of the top Canadian Bank ETF.
 CEW’s investment objective is “to provide a diversified, equal-weighted portfolio of common shares of the largest Canadian banks and life insurance companies.”